Schenkee/TryHackMe-Guides/README.md

 # 🧠 TryHackMe Write-Ups by Schenkee

-> 🛡️ A curated collection of TryHackMe walkthroughs focused on Red Team and penetration testing, with select Blue Team fundamentals included.
-New guides are added as I complete rooms that provide valuable learning and showcase practical skills.
+> 🛡️ A curated collection of TryHackMe walkthroughs covering a wide range of cybersecurity topics.
+New guides are added as I complete rooms that provide valuable learning and practical skill development.

 ---